Liskarn/News-site/README.md

 ## Credits

-- Creadits to all the fullstack Django framework walkthroughs for inspiration and help buillding Django views, models, and teplates. \n And also alot of googling error messages i can not link all of it here but the https://docs.djangoproject.com/en/4.2/.
-Has ben a huge help.
-Aswell as https://getbootstrap.com/docs/4.1/getting-started/introduction/
+- Creadits to all the fullstack Django framework walkthroughs for inspiration and help buillding Django views, models, and teplates.
+And also alot of googling error messages i can not link all of it here but the [Django docs](https://docs.djangoproject.com/en/4.2/) has ben a huge help.
+Aswell as [Bootstrap docs](https://getbootstrap.com/docs/4.1/getting-started/introduction/)